ryanallen/articles/markdown/UXPin/app-design-process.md

 **5. Why do I not have a process to calm my thoughts?**
 *...because I'm not [aware](https://en.wikipedia.org/wiki/Awareness) of myself enough to know I need one. (refined problem)*

-And so, the root cause of the perceived problem of having too much stress is not possessing a process to practice calming and focusing our thoughts.
-How do we know that is the root cause of my stress?
-They key to understanding the root cause of the problem (*it isn't always answered with the 5th why*) is in identifying a broken process or an alterable behavior.
+[Boom](http://media.giphy.com/media/U0GqVamOu9NPa/giphy.gif).
+The root cause of the perceived problem of having too much stress is not possessing a process to practice calming and focusing our thoughts.
 In this example, calming my thoughts would lead to less stress, which solves the original problem.
 We can evolve our problem definition now:

 ##Redefining the Problem